pytest-dev/pytest-testinfra/doc/source/examples.rst

 Using unittest
 ~~~~~~~~~~~~~~

-Testinfra can be used with python standard unit test framework `unittest
+Testinfra can be used with the standard Python unit test framework `unittest
 <https://docs.python.org/3/library/unittest.html>`_ instead of pytest::

     import unittest